ALL Metrics

 Introduction

 Medication adherence among elderly patients living with chronic diseases continues to be a significant challenge in health care.
-Medication adherence refers to the extent to which a patient’s behaviour corresponds with taking medicine optimally, and it is a key factor in achieving therapeutic goals and improving patient outcomes (Specialist Pharmacy Service, 2023).
+Medication adherence refers to the extent to which a patient’s behaviour aligns with optimal medication use, and it is a key factor in achieving therapeutic goals and improving patient outcomes (Specialist Pharmacy Service, 2023).
 Medication nonadherence is associated with poorer health outcomes when an individual fails to achieve the expected health benefits from medications related to a specific illness.
-Several studies have explored medication adherence among elderly patients with chronic diseases living in South Africa (AbdELwhab et al., 2025; Gumede et al., 2024; Hung et al., 2020).
-They recommended different strategies to improve medication adherence among the elderly with chronic diseases.
-Chronic diseases can influence your ability to work and lifestyle; they have an impact on mental, physical, social, and financial aspects, and they may be a burden to the family members who are living with a chronic patient.
-Therefore, it is crucial to explore medication adherence among elderly patients with chronic disease(s).

 The World Health Organisation (2025) estimates that globally, the proportion of people aged 60 years or older will double by 2050.
 Most older people reside in low- and middle-income countries, such as South Africa.
 Population ageing is a public health concern that could negatively impact the South African economy and health system if the government fails to prepare for this change (Sibanda et al., 2021).
-There is an increasing burden of the elderly population in many countries, with an estimated total of 2.37 billion people aged 65 years or older globally by 2100 (Hung et al., 2020).
+The elderly population is growing rapidly in many countries, with an estimated total of 2.37 billion people aged 65 years or older globally by 2100 (Hung et al., 2020).
 The population of South Africa grew by 19,8% between 2011 and 2022.
-In 2022, the estimated total population of South Africa was 62,027,503 and included more than five million people aged 60 or older, which represents a 9,2% share of the overall South African population.
-The number of older persons increased across all provinces; Limpopo had a total population of 6,572,721, comprising 6.9% of the older population (65 years and above).
-The Waterberg district (Modimolle-Mookgophong municipality) had a total population of 130,113, comprising 9.8% of the elderly population (SA STATS, 2023).
+In 2022, the estimated total population of South Africa was 62,027,503, including more than 5 million people aged 60 or older, which represented a 9,2% share of the overall South African population.
+The number of older persons increased across all provinces; in Limpopo, the total population was 6,572,721, comprising 6.9% of the older population (65 years and above).
+The Waterberg district (Modimolle-Mookgophong municipality) had a total population of 130,113, of whom 9.8% were elderly (SA STATS, 2023).

 Objectives

-• • To investigate the experiences of medication adherence among elderly patients receiving health care services in a selected hospital of the Waterberg district.
+• To investigate the experiences of medication adherence among elderly patients receiving health care services in a selected hospital of the Waterberg district to identify barriers and facilitators influencing adherence.

 Materials and methods